jw120/mal/jw-python/README.md

 # TODO

-Streamline step9 - move map/apply out? move special forms out?
+Move A to mal.py with symlink
+Tidy up
+Add python-eval and tests

-Allow iterators to __init__ to save list() calls
+Allow iterators to __init__ to save list() calls Benchmark

 # To setup

 use_pyenv
 use_venc

 pip install -r requirements.txt

-# To develop